meandemo/ng2-demo/README.md

 Our first demo shows how a sticky div or sticky navbar behavior can be achieved with a simple angular2 component.

+A Second demo demonstrate a slider angular component implemented using SVG which can be easily customized

 # Latest News

 If you see this message, you are on branch beta